What is the Access Program?

 - Complete the summer independent study program that provides the biblical foundation needed to succeed in BBC’s freshman level courses.

-- A two-week Thrive Class that provides coaching in how to succeed at BBC academically, socially, and spiritually.
+- A two-week Thrive Class that provides coaching in how to succeed academically, socially, and spiritually at BBC.

 - Weekly support, encouragement, and accountability throughout the first year through the Pace Cohort.

 Points of Distinction:

-- Students in the Access Program are limited to the Associates of Science in Bible, but upon approval may be dismissed after the first semester.
+- Students in the Access Program are limited to the Associates of Science in Bible, but may test out of the Access Program after the first semester.

-- The Bible Program helps students see that the world needs more people who love the people God loves, and who love them enough to interpret, to teach, to apply, and to model God’s word in our lives.
+- The Bible Program helps students see that the world needs more people who love the people God loves, and who love them enough to interpret, to teach, to apply, and to model God’s word in their lives.

 - A graduate will have a great understanding of the overall message of Scripture as well as the skills to do in-depth study.

 - Students will be enriched personally and professionally.

 ACCESS built up my confidence and showed me that I could survive at college.
 Moreover, the information that I learned through ACCESS was invaluable to my Biblical understanding.

 The ACCESS program is the only reason why I am at Boise Bible College and trying to pursue the life that God wants for me – as opposed to the life I wanted for myself.

 All 4- and 2-year degrees at Boise Bible College are built around three components: General Education, Bible Major, Ministry Program.

 It is necessary to fulfill all requirements in each of these components in order to successfully complete the degree.
-Each component, and each course, plays a role in your overall development as a person of influence
+Each component, and each course, and each course, plays a role in your overall development as a person of influence.